BlairyDev/ASE220-02/README.md

 - Added a delete, create and load more button for cards
 - Made all informations of pets into array of objects
 - Updated theme of page using Envanto website designs for inspirations

+### Part 1(ASE220-02)
+### 1. Blair Asistin (Individual)
+#### Contributions
+- Made index.html using Bootstrap with responsive hover effects
+- Added fonts using Google fonts
+- Added images and icons provided Photographer Credits and Icon credits in README.md
+- Made all the detailed info page for each pets with Bootstrap